jestjs/jest/website/versioned_docs/version-24.0/JestObjectAPI.md

   // creates a new empty array, ignoring the original array. expect(example.array.length).toEqual(0);

-  // creates a new copy of the original primitive. expect(example.number).toEqual(123);
+  // creates a new property with the same primitive value as the original property. expect(example.number).toEqual(123);
   expect(example.string).toEqual('baz');
   expect(example.boolean).toEqual(true);